dragon-dune/dragon-dune/dragon-dune.txt

     their usurper, and has a sabotaged artifact of the same suit as the artifact their opponent played, then they may declare their treachery and automatically win the battle, taking no losses.
-The loser removes all tokens from the territory (even those not used in the battle), and discards any artifacts used in the battle.
+The loser removes all units from the territory (even those not used in the battle), and discards any artifacts used in the battle.
-8. The winner removes any tokens used in the battle from the territory, and can choose to discard artifacts used in the battle.
+8. The winner removes any units used in the battle from the territory, and can choose to discard artifacts used in the battle.
 9. This process continues until all battles for a player are resolved.
 10. Then the whole process repeats for the next player in player order.